on orders over $45*

 While oil finishes are fairly self-explanatory e.g. once the guitar is prepped you simply wipe on the finish, be sure to focus most of your time and effort on the sanding process.

 Recommended: Sanding a Guitar Body Prior to Painting

 Ensuring a flat surface, free of scratches is key to achieving a beautiful finish on a guitar.
 Below are some basic tips to ensure your guitar is prepped to a high standard:

 I’ve been asked many times over the years which kits are the most beginner friendly.
-My answer has always been the 5 kits listed above as they are ideal for beginners due to their lack of complexity with regard to wiring and flat surfaces making it far more likely to achieve a great finish.
+My answer has always been the five kits listed above as they are ideal for beginners due to their lack of complexity with regard to wiring and flat surfaces making it far more likely to achieve a great finish.

 Like anything worthwhile however, guitars do require time and effort to assemble and finish, regardless of how beginner friendly the kit you choose is.
 Seeking out inspiration can really help the process.
-To see previous projects and some of the great guitars members of the Guitar Kit World community have put together, be sure to follow Guitar Kit World on Facebook and Instagram.

 You will find a number of completed builds by our customers and, who knows, your first build might also be featured one day and serve to inspire other beginners.